 - Refugee/Asylee: I-94 is needed.
 In the expiration date, n/a should be entered since employment authorization does not expire.

-- I-9 are required to be completed and on file for all employees.
+- Form I-9 is required by federal law to be completed and kept on file for all University employees.

 - New hires that have not previously worked with Radford University must complete an I-9 and provide supporting documentation.

 - Re-Hires that have previously worked with Radford University but have a previous I-9 with a completion date over three years from the rehire date must complete a new I-9 and provide supporting documentation.